-- Students will be asked to stand on spacing dots in a line when loading from the school. - One student at top of stairwell, before next student boards. - Students load rear to front, working their way forward filling seats in order to avoid passing other students on the bus. - Unload from the front first, working their way backwards in order to avoid passing other students on the bus. - Once unloaded the students will follow the school's protocols.
+- Students will be asked to stand on spacing dots in a line when loading from the school.
+Masks will be on students in grades 4 to 12. - One student at top of stairwell, before next student boards. - Students load rear to front, working their way forward filling seats in order to avoid passing other students on the bus. - Unload from the front first, working their way backwards in order to avoid passing other students on the bus. - Once unloaded the students will follow the school's protocols.